EleutherAI/lm-evaluation-harness/docs/API_guide.md

     # Implement other required methods...
 ```

 When subclassing `TemplateAPI`, you can override these arguments in your `__init__` method to set default values specific to your API.
-You can also add additional arguments as needed for your specific implementation.
+You can also add additional (potentially user-specified) arguments as needed for your specific implementation.

 ## Example Implementation: OpenAI API